KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 2. found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`
 3. found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`
 4. found 'node-fetch' in file `node_helper.js`: Replace it with built-in fetch.
-5. found 'node-fetch' in file `package-lock.json`: Replace it with built-in fetch.
-6. found 'Magic Mirror' in file `package.json`: Replace it with `MagicMirror²`
+5. found 'Magic Mirror' in file `package.json`: Replace it with `MagicMirror²`
-7. found 'node-fetch' in file `package.json`: Replace it with built-in fetch.
+6. found 'node-fetch' in file `package.json`: Replace it with built-in fetch.

 ## [MMM-JustForTodayMeditation by LeftBrainCreated](https://github.com/LeftBrainCreated/MMM-JustForTodayMeditation)